| Introduction:

 students and teachers prefer to get all the parts in a kit and make

-changes as they need.
 With this project students can explore:

 Kits usually come with parts, cut to size and ready to use.